 What are you chances for admission to St. Louis University?
 Register now to find out!

 The size of 1L sections affects the quality and consistency of teaching in law schools.
 Generally with smaller 1L section sizes, students receive more individualized attention.
-St. Louis University 1L section size is 9% larger than law schools in Missouri and 16% larger than all Private law schools.
+St. Louis University 1L section size is 2% larger than law schools in Missouri and 6% smaller than all Private law schools.